Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-11-15-how-to-implement-a-crud-using-ajax-and-json.markdown

 [jquery.com/download/](http://jquery.com/download/){:target="_blank"}

-I usually like to have a local copy, because sometimes I have to work offline.
+I usually like to have a local copy, because sometimes I have to work off-line.
 Place the jQuery in the bottom of your base template:

 **base.html**